lmondada/dphil-thesis/content/03_compiler/04_limitations.md

 which can be expressed as a new, equivalent quantum circuit.

-The uniqueness of the unitary matrix representation makes it invaluable as a resource for computation optimisation: unlike most heuristic optimisation approaches whose success might vary depending on the circuit representation, the inital parameters and the local optimisation landscape @Wu2020, circuits that are resynthesised from unitaries will always be unique.
+The uniqueness of the unitary matrix representation makes it invaluable as a resource for computation optimisation.
+Not only does it reduce any potentially large collection of equivalent inputs to a single form;
+it also---crucially---provides a sound metric on the space of all circuits that can be used to measure the distance between synthesised circuits and direct the search towards the optimal solution.

 Early work explored general unitary decomposition schemes obtained analytically from linear algebra.